-- Is the potential Site Supervisor willing and able to supervise you weekly? - Can you accrue the required number of direct contact hours? - Is it possible to earn the total number of hours?
+- Is the potential Site Supervisor willing and able to supervise you weekly? - Can you obtain the required number of direct contact hours? - Is it possible to earn the total number of hours?

-Interns also need to consider the types of experiences available to you at a potential site.
-You will need to have a variety of experiences, including individual, small group, classroom guidance and other types of professional development.
+Interns also need to consider the types of experiences available to them at a potential site.
+Consider the population of the clients you may find at the site.